Latest Updates December 2019:

 You can find out more about the specific tools and what’s possible on our wiki page:

 Play backs and Advanced Tips and Tricks

-On project, Fiori apps that were Smart Business KPIs and Analytical List Page apps were mentioned several times as getting particularly a particularly favourable response during business process playback sessions with business users.
+On project, SAP Fiori apps that were Smart Business KPIs and Analytical List Page apps were mentioned several times as getting particularly a particularly favourable response during business process playback sessions with business users.
 However the team missed a few of the minor features that can really add some excitement and interest to playbacks such as: